oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ![Diagramma dei casi d'uso - MakeMove](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/ec02ce81-6f1c-4a09-add3-fdc7bb189744)

-### Route: \getMoves
+### Route: /history
-The route **<mark>\getMove</mark>** is used to obtain the move history and allows users to view all the moves made in past games, providing options to customize the output format and search criteria.
+The route **<mark>/history </mark>** is used to obtain the move history and allows users to view all the moves made in past games, providing options to customize the output format and search criteria.

 When a user invokes this route, they can specify the desired output format, which can be PDF or JSON.
 In addition, the user can filter the moves according to the desired time period.
 A lower and upper date can be specified to define a time range.

 ![Diagramma dei casi d'uso - MoveHistory](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/28b5c69e-6a10-4d46-9e12-65b739b88622)

-### Route: \quitGame
+### Route: /quit/:gameId
-The **<mark>\quitGame</mark>** route is for quitting a game currently in progress.
+The **<mark>/quit/:gameId </mark>** route is for quitting a game currently in progress.
 When a player decides to abandon a game, they send a request to this specific route.

 The system first verifies the identity of the player to ensure that the request actually comes from one of the participants of the game.
 Once the identity is confirmed, the system acknoledges the action and updates the status of the game, indicating that it has been forfeited.
 The remaining player is then declared as the winner.

 ![Diagramma dei casi d'uso - QuitGame](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/2a0bf80f-93a6-4a32-917b-caed46017442)

-### Route: \leaderboard
+### Route: /leaderboard
-To implement the **<mark>\leaderboard</mark>** route, which returns player rankings without requiring authentication, the system needs to collect and aggregate several pieces of information related to games played.
+To implement the **<mark>/leaderboard</mark>** route, which returns player rankings without requiring authentication, the system needs to collect and aggregate several pieces of information related to games played.
 The ranking includes the total number of games won, both regularly and by opponent abandonment, and the number of games lost, also divided into regular and opponent abandonment losses.
 This data is categorized according to whether the games were played against other users or against artificial intelligence (AI).

 Each player's score is calculated by considering all games won, including those by opponent abandonment.
 This score is the main metric for ranking players.